Defective Suspension Leads to Auto Accidents & Injuries

 - In June, 2016, Kia recalled 14,000 2012 Sedona units, noting road salt could corrode the front control arms, and ultimately lead to control arm failure.
 A suspension failure could result in a loss of vehicle control, increasing the risk of a crash.

 - In June, 2016, Hyundai recalled almost 15,000 2011 Elantra and Sonata units because the front suspension coil springs may be susceptible to corrosion.
 The company said that over time corrosion could cause the springs to fail, potentially damaging front tires and causing rapid air loss or tire failure.

-Common Injuries Resulting from Failing Car Suspension Accidents
+Failing Car Suspension Accidents

 It is estimated that thousands of road accident victims are injured in auto-defect related crashes every year.
 Following an accident, it is advisable to contact an experienced lawyer to investigate and provide a victim with the resources they need to prepare for potential legal action.
 Common defective suspension related accident injuries may include:

 - Orthopedic Injuries